Collective dipole excitations in sodium clusters: Introduction

-The researchers in this field payed attention especially to spherical clusters since to this shape are associated notions like shell structure or magic numbers.
-However, there are some features like the detailed structure of the abundance spectrum \cite{Chou}, or the split of plasmon energies \cite{Yan,Yan1,Kos}, which cannot be explained assuming a spherical symmetry for the mean field.
 The first paper devoted to the deformed clusters was due to Clemenger and published in 1985 \cite{Clem}.
 The author adapts the Nilsson model formulated for nuclear systems \cite{Nils}, by ignoring the spin-orbit term.
 The resulting model is, therefore, referred to as Clemenger-Nilsson (CN) model.
 The CN model was very successful in explaining several properties which depend on the cluster shape and which could not be described within a formalism using a mean field with spherical symmetry.
 The model is suitable to describe the single particle properties in the intrinsic frame and especially for strong coupling regime when the wave function of the whole system can be factorized into an intrinsic part and a Wigner function accounting for the rotational degrees of freedom.
 For clusters exhibiting an axial symmetry the projection of angular momentum on the symmetry axis, denoted by $K$ is a good quantum number.
 Of course the angular momentum itself is not a good quantum number.
 Having in view the fact that the measurements are achieved in the laboratory frame where the rotation symmetry is valid we have to pay attention to this feature.
 Indeed, there are many properties which are very sensitive to the change of angular momentum of the system.
 Moreover in most cases "K" is not a good quantum number and therefore the factorization mentioned above is not possible.
-The typical case of this kind is that of systems of triaxial shape.
+The typical case of this kind is that of systems with triaxial shape.
 A many body treatment of such situations would require a subsequent projection of the angular momentum.
 Such an operation is technically very difficult to be achieved and to our knowledge up to now only approximate solutions have been adopted.
 In a previous publication, one of us (A. A. R.) proposed a solution for constructing a single particle basis with good spherical symmetry and depending on deformation \cite{Rad}.
 In the quoted work the model ability to account in a realistic fashion for the main features of the deformed clusters has been successfully tested.
-Thus, the cluster shape, the magic numbers, and super-shell effects have been determined and a good agreement with the data as well as with the previous theoretical results have been obtained.
+Thus, the cluster shape, the magic numbers, and supershell effects have been determined and a good agreement with the data as well as with the previous theoretical results have been obtained.
+For example our results concerning the supershell structure are consistent with the picture described in the work of Nishioka et al. \cite{Nish} as well as with the experimental data \cite{Pedersen,Martin}.